-Height: 2 feet, 1 inch to 2 feet, 7 inches tall at the shoulder
+Height:25 to 31 inches tall at the shoulder

 Originally from Germany, where he was created through crosses between Newfoundlands, longhaired Saint Bernards, plus some Great Pyrenees, this giant breed requires a commitment to training and a high tolerance for mischief and mess.
 He looks beautiful in the show ring, but his natural state is more along the lines of damp and muddy than leonine elegance.
 That, along with long fur and copious shedding, makes this a poor choice for neatniks.
 Early and extensive socialization and training with plenty of positive reinforcement and consistent expectations will turn him into a family friend like no other, but without them he's mischievous and destructive.